mostafaadawy/first_django/readmi.md

 # View.py
-- we have to wrape our view code to a route to access it
+- we have to wrap our view code to a route to access it
 - where in settings we knew that routes in django url file
 - in `urls.py` add the route for our app